gohryt/programming-languages-research/TRACERS.md

 ---

-## 13. Stack Unwinding for Sampling Profilers
+## 13. Sampling Profilers: Substrates and Stack Unwinding

-Every sampling profiler — perf, pprof, async-profiler, py-spy, Parca, VTune — is built on the same primitive: *given a signal-handler snapshot of a thread, reconstruct the call stack*.
-The choice of unwinding mechanism is the single largest determinant of whether production sampling is viable.
-This section catalogs the main options and the trade-off axis: **cost-at-walk-time vs cost-at-steady-state**.
+Every sampling profiler — perf, pprof, async-profiler, py-spy, Parca, VTune — is built on two primitives: first, *interrupt or observe a thread often enough to get statistically useful samples*; second, *given that snapshot, reconstruct the call stack*.
+The choice of sampling substrate determines bias, delivery cost, signal-safety constraints, and lost-sample behavior.
+The choice of unwinding mechanism determines whether production sampling is viable once a sample has been taken.
+This section catalogs both layers, with the main trade-off axis for unwinding being **cost-at-walk-time vs cost-at-steady-state**.

 ### 13.1.
+Statistical Sampling Substrates — Timers, PMU Overflows, Signals, and Ring Buffers

+Before a profiler can unwind anything, it needs a reason to take a sample.
+The classic Unix substrate is timer-driven signal delivery: `setitimer(ITIMER_PROF)` or POSIX timers raise `SIGPROF` against a running thread after some amount of CPU time or wall time.
+The profiler's signal handler captures the interrupted PC/register state, optionally walks the stack immediately, and records a compact sample.
+This is portable and simple, but it inherits every signal-handler constraint: the handler must avoid allocation, locks, most runtime APIs, and any operation that is not async-signal-safe.

+Linux `perf_event_open` generalizes the substrate.
+A perf event can be a counter (read occasionally for an aggregate) or a sampled event (write records into an `mmap` ring buffer on overflow).
+The trigger can be time, CPU cycles, instructions, cache misses, branch misses, context switches, software events, or precise PMU events such as PEBS/IBS/SPE (§5.5).
+The ring-buffer model decouples sample production from userspace consumption: the kernel writes records into per-event buffers, and the profiler drains them asynchronously.

+This layer introduces its own failure modes.
+Sampling by frequency ("99 Hz") and sampling by period ("every 1,000,000 cycles") answer different questions.
+High rates can be throttled by the kernel, overflow buffers, or perturb cache behavior enough to bias the workload.
+Hardware event sampling can suffer skid: the sampled PC may be near, but not exactly at, the instruction that caused the event, unless precise sampling support is available.
+Signal-based profilers can deadlock themselves if they try to walk runtime metadata protected by locks held by the interrupted thread.

+For a new language, the design pattern is to separate **sample trigger**, **sample transport**, and **stack attribution**.
+The runtime may expose a safe self-sampling path, register code metadata so external profilers can unwind it, or provide a per-thread/per-CPU ring buffer for samples.
+Whatever the choice, the profiler must report lost samples and throttling explicitly; silent drops are worse than lower sample rates.

+Source: https://man7.org/linux/man-pages/man2/perf_event_open.2.html and https://www.brendangregg.com/perf.html and https://man7.org/linux/man-pages/man2/setitimer.2.html and https://man7.org/linux/man-pages/man7/signal-safety.7.html

+### 13.2.
 Frame Pointers — Zero Walk Cost, 1–3% Steady-State Tax

 The classical method: every function prologue saves the caller's frame pointer (e.g., `push %rbp; mov %rsp, %rbp` on x86-64), so the stack is a linked list of frames that can be walked by following `rbp` → `rbp` → `rbp` until null.
 Walking is a handful of instructions per frame, safe from a signal handler, requires no metadata at all.